 Call us when you need to repair truck seats and upholster truck seats.
 We install and repair Ford, Chevy, Dodge, GM and Chevrolet truck seats.
 If you need truck seat upholstery, pickup truck seats, custom truck seats or truck seat upholstery repair, call the truck upholstery experts Mac's Upholstery.

-Count on Mac's to professionally install Jeep tops, tonneau covers, vinyl seat covers, cloth seat covers, weather stripping, door panels, reproduction seat covers, leather kits and armrests for your car, truck, SUV or recreational vehicle.
+Count on Mac's to professionally install Jeep tops, vinyl seat covers, cloth seat covers, leather seat covers, weather stripping, door panels, reproduction seat covers, leather kits and armrests for your car, truck, SUV or recreational vehicle.

-Mac's is a preferred installer for Katzkin Truck Interiors — the leader in luxury leather seat covers for cars and aftermarket auto, truck and SUV upholstery.
+Mac's is a leading installer for Katzkin Truck Interiors — the leader in luxury leather seat covers for cars and aftermarket auto, truck and SUV upholstery.
 Drop by our showroom to view samples.

 Repair Torn Truck Seat